The ISEK Fellowship is the highest honour bestowed on a member of ISEK.

 To nominate an individual or self-nominate, please submit the following:

-- A letter of nomination from an ISEK member in good standing
+- Two letters of nomination from an ISEK member in good standing

 - CV of the nominee